Kurento/kurento/source/mastering/kurento_architecture.rst

 During the above mentioned steps no media data is really exchanged.
 All the interactions have the objective of negotiating the whats, hows, wheres and whens of the media exchange.
 For this reason, we call it the negotiation phase.
-Clearly, during this phase only signalling protocols are involved.
+Clearly, during this phase only signaling protocols are involved.

 2. Media exchange phase
 ~~~~~~~~~~~~~~~~~~~~~~~